-So it’s important to note with the PilotFish common model for integration that every one of these integrations, no matter how complex, how many sources or targets, it goes through the same 7-stage assembly line process.
+It’s important to note, with the PilotFish common model for integration, that every one of these integrations, no matter how complex, how many sources or targets; it goes through the same 7-stage assembly line process.
 Data enters the system flow center stage; it is then transformed from that incoming data format into a canonical XML representation in the source transform stage.
 Then moves on to the routing stage where that data can be routed arbitrarily to any number of target systems.

-So to do that we’re using our transformation modules.
-So one thing you notice here is that each of our modules is listed.
-There are our transports.
+To do that, we’re using our transformation modules.
+One thing you notice here is that each of our modules is listed; they are our transports.
 Transformation modules follow the same basic design principle where each of these modules has a base set of configuration that’s required for use and then some more advanced configuration options if necessary.

 And then finally, we move on to our transport.
-And so for this, we’re utilizing one of our new pieces of Splunk functionality.
+For this, we’re utilizing one of our new pieces of Splunk functionality.
 This is the Splunk Event Logging Transport.
-And so what this is basically doing, it is posting any incoming transaction data into a running Splunk enterprise instance via HTTP.
+What this is basically doing, it is posting any incoming transaction data into a running Splunk enterprise instance via HTTP.

-And so all you need to do is to find your connection, some basic index host source name information and then any data that comes through this system when it reaches the transport stage will then be inserted into the appropriate Splunk index as normal event logs.
+All you need to do is to find your connection, some basic index host source name information.
+Then any data that comes through this system when it reaches the transport stage will then be inserted into the appropriate Splunk index as normal event logs.
 And they’ll be ready for use there.

 So if you’d like to take a test drive, you can Download a Free 90-Day Trial of the eiConsole for Splunk from our website.